Yahya-Saleh/Projects/C/speller/ReadMe.md

 # Speller

-Using the trie data structure this program uploads a text file and a dictionary, dictionaries/large by default, and outputs all of the spelling mistakes along with the speed and time of execution.
+Using the trie data structure this program loads a text file and a dictionary, dictionaries/large by default, and outputs all of the spelling mistakes along with the speed and time of execution.

 ## Understanding